 - Walnuts: I like to toast my walnuts in a dry skillet over medium heat for a few minutes until they are lovely and fragrant.
 Then, I chop them up and sprinkle them on top of the soup.

 - Creme fraiche: This French ingredient is similar to sour cream, but it’s a bit thinner and has a slightly tangy flavor.
 You can find it in the dairy section of most grocery stores.
-Sub in sour cream if you can’t find it.
+Sub in sour cream or Greek yogurt if you can’t find it.

 - Pepitas: These are roasted pumpkin seeds, making an excellent garnish for this roasted butternut squash soup.
 You can find them in the bulk section of most grocery stores, or you can roast your own.